KshitijTeotia06/LearningPod/README.md

 # LearningPod
 Repository for a learning pods website.
+Developed by Vineet Rao, Vishnu Potharaju, Kshitij Teotia, and Abhinav Mukherjee

-# Developed by Vineet Rao, Vishnu Potharaju, Kshitij Teotia, and Abhinav Mukherjee
+# What are Learning Pods?

 Learning pods is a Kumar for Congress program designed to give students an in-person learning experience through the pandemic.
 The website and project is led and designed by high school students, who are interns of the Congressional Candidate Rishi Kumar.